Oh My Food Recipes

 pan frying Chinese new year rice cake nian gao on a pan

-12. After refrigerating the nian gao, add some oil into a non-stick pan.
+12. After refrigerating the nian gao, add ½ tablespoon of vegetable oil into a non-stick pan.
 Then, pan fry both sides for about 1-2 minutes at medium fire.
 (Some people like to dip the nian gao with eggs and pan fry them.)

 pan fried Chinese new year rice cake nian gao

-Enjoy this simple instant pot Chinese New Year cake nian gao recipe!
-Also, check out these congee with pork & century egg, black glutinous rice dessert and white cut chicken instant pot recipes.
+Enjoy this simple and tasty Chinese New Year cake nian gao recipe!
+Also, check out these congee with pork & century egg, black glutinous rice dessert, white cut chicken, taiyaki, wonton soup, crab stir fry, ham fried rice, steamed pork ribs and taro bun recipes.

 • PHO VIETNAMESE NOODLE SOUP